 To get the ball rolling, you’ll need to take these steps:

 - Once you have a name and/or logo, ensure it is unique and that no other registered trademarks exist with the same name.
 Check this on the USPTO website by doing a thorough search using their official database.
-You can also hire an intellectual property (IP) search specialist on Jungle Scout’s Jungle Market to perform this search for you.

 - File within a specific class for your trademark.
 This is similar to selecting a product category in Amazon, and it will define what type of items will be under your trademarked brand.
 The cost for the trademark will depend on its class.